labhackercd/wikilegis/README.md

 Note that plugin dependencies will remain installed on your system.

-tr# Database and superuser setup
+# Database and superuser setup

 ```bash
 $ ./manage.py migrate